 Terms of the Agreement:

-The City of Bexley shall provide an office incentive grant to Company equal to 50% of the “New Income Tax” attributed to the project, not to exceed $50,000 for any calendar year.
+The City of Bexley shall provide an office incentive grant to Company equal to 50% of the “New Income Tax” attributed to the project, with the total grant amount not to exceed $50,000 for any calendar year.
 “New Income Tax” shall be calculated as the total Bexley income tax paid by all individuals qualified as “New Employee Positions” working at the new COhatch office to be located at the real property situated within the City at 2691 East Main Street and designated as parcel number 020-002011-00 (the “Site”).
-New Employee Positions are positions that must be all of the following: (1) full-time or full-time equivalent; (2) non-retail; (3) employed by a private sector, for-profit entity; and (4) either newly created in the City or transferred from outside the corporate limits of the City to within the corporate limits of the City after the passage of authorizing City of Bexley Ordinance 17-23.
+New Employee Positions are positions that must be all of the following: (1) full-time or full-time equivalent; (2) non-retail; (3) employed by a private sector, for-profit entity; and (4) either newly created in the City (e.g. the individual is not already paying income taxes to the City of Bexley prior to the passage of authorizing City of Bexley Ordinance 17-23) or transferred from outside the corporate limits of the City to within the corporate limits of the City after the passage of authorizing City of Bexley Ordinance 17-23.
 New Income Taxes shall not include any income tax for which a refund is filed by the taxpayer or income taxes paid by remote employees working outside of the City of Bexley.
-Individuals do not need to be employees of CSD Bexley LLC, but the New Income Tax any individuals shall not be taken into account for purposes of the office incentive grant unless all required information for those individuals is included in the Office Incentive Grant Report.
+Individuals do not need to be employees of CSD Bexley LLC, but the New Income Tax for any individuals shall not be taken into account for purposes of the office incentive grant unless all required information for those individuals is included in the Office Incentive Grant Report.

 Grant Commencement and Expiration:

-The Nex Income Tax measurement period for the grant shall commence on January 1, 2025, and shall expire on December 31, 2034.
+The Net Income Tax measurement period for the grant shall commence on January 1, 2025, and shall expire on December 31, 2034.
 The grant due hereunder with respect to a calendar year shall be paid on or before June 30th of the following calendar year.
 No grant shall be due for a year if New Income Taxes are less than $60,000 for that year.

 Annual Reporting Requirement: